 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #TeaProudly #CollectiveBias

-Warm apple bread right out of the oven is so pleasing to the senses!
+Warm salted caramel apple bread right out of the oven is so pleasing to the senses!
 It takes me back to my childhood and my mom making homemade treats for us.
-My family enjoyed this recipe and I know it’s one I will make again and again.
-It would make a nice fall season gift too.
-Just wrap it with plastic wrap and gift it with a jar of caramel sauce.
+Now I get to make delicious fall treats for my family and we are enjoying our own family traditions.
+We really enjoy this recipe and I know it’s one I will make again and again.

 Salted Caramel Apple Bread